 Knowledge.
-The assessment of knowledge for students in the LL.M. program includes a combination of the traditional assessment methods used at the College of Law with specialized assessment methods tailored to the LL.M. students are required by their pedagogical needs and their status as graduate students.
-In the specialized mandatory courses required for the LL.M. students take four credits of Introduction to the Legal System of the United States.
-In this course they must complete one written in-room and take home examination
+The assessment of knowledge for students in the LL.M. program includes a combination of the traditional assessment methods used at the College of Law with specialized assessment methods tailored to the LL.M. students as required by their pedagogical needs and their status as graduate students.
+The specialized mandatory LL.M. courses include four credits of Introduction to the Law and Legal System of the United States, taught over three terms, and two credits of Legal Research and Writing, taught during the summer term.